jcooper036/corsair/README.md

     - the reference CDS file needs to contain ONLY the gene or transcript name in the header
     - genes in the gene list must EXACTLY match a header in the fasta file
     - for some tools to do this, see:

-- Genome names need to match the clade names in the tree, followed by _
+- Genome names need to match the clade names in the tree, followed by '_', and need to end as .fasta
     - the genome name has to fit the exact (case sensitve) name give in the tree
+    - ex: Hsapiens_GRCH36.fasta

 ## Usage
 Corsair requires a control file to be executed. build the ctl object with the following: